Skip to main content

 Multi-Level Security

-• Prevents unauthorized access to sensitive data
+• Prevents unauthorized users from viewing sensitive data

 State Machine Model

-• Transitions between states must follow strict security policies.
+• Transitions follow strict security rules

 • Single-state Machine

-• All users must have full clearance and formal access approval.
+• All users must have full clearance

 • Multi-state Machine